Birth Parent Rights

 Adoption Plans Explained

 Are you facing an unplanned pregnancy and considering adoption?
 There are three basic types of adoption plans.
 You can choose from any of these options.
-Alliance for Children can help you create a personalized adoption plan that reflects your wishes.
+The Alliance for Children can help you create a personalized adoption plan that reflects your wishes.
 We work together so you will have an active role in choosing a pre-approved adoptive family.
-This way you will have greater peace of mind and know that your adoption plan is the best choice for you and your child.
+This way, you will have greater peace of mind and know that your adoption plan is the best choice for you and your child.

 Confidential Adoption Plan

 Confidential adoption plans (aka “closed” adoption) are selected by birth parents who do not want to share their information with an adoptive family and who want no relationship before or after the adoption occurs.
 Birth parents may select an adoptive family or ask the agency to choose a family on their behalf.
 Birth parents and adoptive parents do not meet.

 Semi-open adoption plans are chosen by birth parents who prefer to have some contact with the adoptive family during pregnancy and after the adoption.
 The parties may exchange non-identifying information (e.g., first names and the state/region in which they reside), but their identifying information remains private.
 The parties may exchange pictures and letter updates through the adoption agency on an ongoing basis (until the child turns 18).

 Open adoption plans are selected by birth parents who want some kind of ongoing, in-person contact with the adoptive family and the child during pregnancy and after the adoption.
 It involves exchanging identifying information between the parties (such as names, addresses, and phone numbers) and may include periodic visits.